Ir directamente al contenido principal

 If you’re sending a follow-up email to someone you spoke with at an event, do it one or two days afterward.
 You’ll still be able to recall the initial conversation, what you learned about the prospect, and their level of interest.
 Most importantly, they’ll be more likely to remember you.

 What should you write in this type of follow-up email?
-Reference what you chatted about, and offer to provide additional value.
+Reference what you chatted about and offer to provide additional value.
 Ideally, your sales email should be between 50 and 125 words.
 It’s a sweet spot that you should keep in mind whenever you email a prospect.
 You’re not delivering a full-blown piece of content complete with infographics; you’re giving prospects a small taste of what they can expect from your product or service.

 If you told a prospect you’d do something—do it.
 Don’t wait too long to send information that you promised to share with a prospect.

-Email subject line: As promised, more info about [Your Company Name/Product/Service]
+Subject line: As promised, more info about [Your Company Name/Product/Service]

 Hi [Contact Name],